gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## Renegotiation

-   Renegotiation enables rekeying and reauthentication inside an DTLS 1.2 connection.
+   DTLS 1.2 renegotiation enables rekeying (with ephemeral Diffie-Hellman) of both DTLS and SCTP-AUTH as well as mutual reauthentication inside an
+	DTLS 1.2 connection.
 It is up to the upper layer to use/allow it or not.
    Application writers should be aware that allowing renegotiations may result in changes of security parameters.
 Renegotiation has been removed from DTLS 1.3 and partly replaced with Post-Handshake messages such as KeyUpdate.
 See {{sec-Consideration}} for security considerations regarding rekeying.

 ## DTLS Epochs

    In general, DTLS implementations SHOULD discard records from